Roua91/Computer_science_Courses/Algorithms/Search/BinarySearch/ReadMe.md

    - If the target value is greater than the middle element, narrow the search to the right half of the array by adjusting `low`.
 4. **Repeat**: Repeat the process until the target is found or the search interval is empty (i.e., `low` exceeds `high`).

-### Key Characteristics
+### Time Complexity of Binary search

-- **Time Complexity**: O(log n), where n is the number of elements in the array.
-This makes Binary Search very efficient for large datasets.
+- Best Case: O(1) - target is the middle element.
-- **Space Complexity**: O(1), since it only requires a few extra variables for tracking the search interval.
+- Average Case: O(log n) - logarithmic reduction in search space.
-- **Precondition**: The array must be sorted prior to performing Binary Search.
+- Worst Case: O(log n) - target is not present, the search space is halved repeatedly.

 ## java implementation
 [BinarySearch.java](https://github.com/Roua91/Courses/tree/main/Algorithms/Search/BinarySearch)